The photon position operator (non-commuting) and its string-like eigenstates: Acknowledgments

 \section{Acknowledgments}

-I would like to thank Arkadiusz Jadczyk -- co-author of an important publication \cite{Jadczyk} -- for his active help.
+I would like to thank Arkadiusz Jadczyk -- co-author of an important source publication \cite{Jadczyk} and author of a newer, competing publication \cite{Jadczyk 2024} -- for his active help.
+Arkadiusz Jadczyk was also the second author of the conference poster \cite{Poster}, which is an introduction to this work.
 Extensive consultations concerned both the definitions of the photon position operator (the use of zero mode and definitions equivalence) and the eigenstates (on a straight line and a circle).
 Moreover, the consultations resulted in Lemma 1 on the commutation of the photon position operator with the helicity operator, as well as the Galindo-Amrein theorem.

 I would also like to thank Piotr Stachura for mathematical consultations on the distributional character of the first and second derivatives of the $\rho^{-1}$ function.
+These non-trivial distributions have not yet been published, but a preliminary paper on the integral representation of the Dirac delta has been written together \cite{Dirac}.